Davy Davy

 . . .

 Later that night, the watch is stolen by a passerby.
 Nobody sees.
-The Thief promptly pawns the timepiece for a quick sum of cash which he uses to purchase high-quality narcotics from an acquaintance who manufactures the goods locally.
+The Thief promptly pawns the timepiece at a 24-hour shop for a quick sum of cash which he uses that night to purchase high-quality narcotics from an acquaintance who manufactures the goods locally.
 Given the wholesale nature of the transaction, the Manufacturer sells him a large quantity of product at a rate well below its market value.

-With the goods in hand, the Thief travels south to a wealthy suburb located just outside the city limits.
+With the goods in hand, the Thief travels south to a wealthy suburb located slightly beyond the city limits.
 Contrary to appearances, the affluent community is home to a populace of heavy users with an insatiable appetite for North End product.

-Having recouped more than the original value of the stolen capital, the Thief returns to the North End and retrieves the watch from pawn, paying back both the cost of the initial loan in full, as well as any applied interest.
-Pocketing the remaining margin as profit, he returns the item to its rightly place on the stoop from which it was taken.
+Having fetched sufficiently more than the original value of the stolen capital, the Thief returns to the North End and retrieves the watch from pawn, paying back both the cost of the initial loan in full and any applied interest.
+Pocketing the remaining margin as profit, he returns the item to its rightful place on the stoop from which it was taken.

 . . .